greenelab/onboarding/source/coding_and_software.rst

 expect it to be solid, well written, tested, and documented."
 While some code will be proof-of-concept code, it should be of a form that inspires confidence.

-**Language:** We write code for our analyses in Python, which allows everyone in the lab to know one language and understand analytical code.
-Code for visualization can be Python, R, or javascript.
-Webserver interface code uses javascript.
+**Language:** We write code for our analyses in Python or R, which allows **everyone in the lab to know two languages and understand analytical code.
+Code **for visualization can be Python, R, or javascript.
+Webserver interface code **uses javascript.

 **Licensing:** We expect code that we produce to be licensed under a 3-clause BSD license.
 Unless a funding agency requires something different, we'll use